 It is illegal in Massachusetts to engage in reckless conduct that endangers the safety of a child.
-If you have been accused of such crimes, contact Spring & Spring today at (617) 513-9444 to speak with a Middlesex County reckless endangerment of a child lawyer.
+If you have been accused of such crimes, contact Spring & Spring today at (617) 513-9444 to speak with a Concord child endangerment lawyer.

 In order to prove a defendant guilty under the reckless endangerment statute, the Commonwealth must prove beyond a reasonable doubt that: